Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 What is nature like in Hawaii?

-While on land, you can find the mongoose, the nene bird, and the Jackson horned chameleon buried deep in the lush tropical landscape.
+On land lives the mongoose, the nene bird, and the Jackson horned chameleon buried deep in the lush tropical landscape.

 Costa Rica vs Hawaii: Notable Destinations